kolbyn24/Notes/README.md

 Add New Folder Template: / - Templates/0400 - Gen_Note.md
 ```

+Make sure to test if it's working before moving on.
+You should get a drop down after hitting "new note" if you get an error or no drop down then something is wrong.
+New notes should appear under the 03 section, not at the bottom.

+Important note!
+The current version of templater is broken as of 12/06/2022.
+I had to manually downgrade to version 1.14.3 by going to the github page and replacing the .js files.

 And that's it!
 You should be ready to go.

 Can use ctrl+p or command+p and type git to manually push changes using "create backup" or "pull" to get the most recent changes.
 It should be automatically pushing and pulling, but I like to manually push my changes to avoid conflicts.